Scarygami/mirror-api/README.md

 that there is only one application that uses the Mirror API, so you will have access to all timeline cards of a user, whereas in the real Mirror API you would only have access to cards created by or shared with your application.

+The real Mirror API supports Multipart-bodies to attach images to cards.
+Since I couldn't figure out (not sure if it is even possible) how to use multipart-bodies in Google Cloud Endpoints, I went for a different solution with an `image` field inside of a card which takes any image URL.
+Also works with Data-URIs if the image isn't available online, which will be the case mostly when uploading images from Glass itself.

-At the moment the only functionality is to use the web app hosted at `https://yourapp.appspot.com/` to send text-only cards to the Glass emulator available at `https://yourapp.appspot.com/glass/` but I'm planning to add more functionality that will be available in the Mirror API as far as we know.
+At the moment the only functionality is to use the web app hosted at `https://yourapp.appspot.com/` to send text and image cards to the Glass emulator available at `https://yourapp.appspot.com/glass/` but I'm planning to add more functionality that will be available in the Mirror API as far as we know.